 Barracuda NextGen Firewall hardware models up to the F400 re-imaged with 7.1.0 use the web interface as the default management interface by default.
 On first login, select the default management interface:

-- Manage by web interface – Click Connect via Web Interface to manage your firewall via the web interface (https://192.168.200.200) and log in with the default username (
+- Manage by web interface – Click Connect via Web Interface if you want to manage your firewall via the web interface (

 root) and password (